newren/git-filter-repo/README.md

 script into your $PATH.

 See [INSTALL.md](INSTALL.md) for things beyond basic usage or special cases.
-The more involved instructions are needed if you
+The more involved instructions are only needed if you

   * are working with a python3 executable named something other than "python3"
   * want to install documentation (beyond the builtin docs shown with -h)